World’s largest virtual agentic engineering & quality conference

 Salman Khan

-Selenium, Playwright, Appium, or something else - choosing the right web automation tool depends on your stack, team skills, and testing needs.
-I have curated 12 web automation tools for testing with their real capabilities, limitations, and where each one fits best.
+Choosing the right web automation tool, whether AI-driven, codeless, or cloud-based, depends on your stack, team skills, and testing needs.
+I have curated 9 tools with their real capabilities, limitations, and where each fits best.

 Overview